 Cleaning the Throttle Body

-Use a mix of throttle body cleaner (or mass air flow sensor cleaner) and a mild scuff pad.
-I’m using a white scuff pad here, which is pretty safe to use, while still having the ability to clean old cabon deposits away.
+Use a throttle body cleaner (or mass air flow sensor cleaner) with a mild scuff pad.
+I’m using a white scuff pad here, which is pretty safe to use while still having the ability to clean off old carbon deposits.
 Remember to clean from both ends of the throttle body.
-Also, open up the plate so you can clean on the edges of the throttle plate as well.
+Also, manually open up the throttle plate so you can clean on the edges of the plate as well.

 Installing the Throttle Body Gasket

-After cleaning, install a new throttle blody gasket and reinstall the (4 qty) throttle body bolts.
-Torque to 7 ft-lb (or 10 Nm).
+After cleaning the throttle body, install a new throttle body gasket and reinstall the (4 qty) throttle body bolts.
+Torque these bolts down to 7 ft-lb (or 10 Nm) with a torque wrench.

-Reassemble everything else back on your vehicle and reconnect/tighten up any hoses removed.
+Reassemble everything else back onto your TT and reconnect/tighten up any hoses removed.
 Start up your car again and allow it to idle for a while.
-The vehicle’s idle may be a bit erratic at the beginning while the car makes adjustments due to the increase in air entering the throttle body.
+The vehicle’s idle may be a bit erratic at first, while the car makes metering adjustments.
+This is due to the change in the amount of air entering the throttle body since you’ve likely cleared up some of the carbon deposits that were previously blocking the slight opening of the throttle plate.